xuxihai123/encryptsocks/README.md

 ## CLI

 Use `localssjs` (local ssjs) to start clients to communicate with applications.
-The `localssjs` server will also serve a [pac](https://en.wikipedia.org/wiki/PAC) file at `http://127.0.0.1:8090` (by default) for your apps to avoid unnecessary tunnel work.

 You may prefer to navigate [clients page](https://shadowsocks.org/en/download/clients.html) and choose clients for your devices instead of using `localssjs`.